spacedeck/spacedeck-open/README.md

 By default, media files are uploaded to the ```storage``` folder.
 The database is stored in ```database.sqlite``` by default.

+# Hacking

+To rebuild the frontend CSS styles:

+    gulp styles

 # License